-The United States has 59 National Parks and 13.88% of total land area earmarked as protected (for reference, Venezuela comes in at #1 in the world with 53.9% of total land area protected).
-Unfortunately that’s not a lot of room for the 325 million people who visited the parks in 2016 to find a bit of solitude and enjoy the beautiful surroundings.
+The United States has 59 National Parks and 13.88% of the total land area is earmarked as protected (for reference, Venezuela comes in at #1 in the world with 53.9% of total land area protected).
+Unfortunately, that’s not a lot of room for the 300 million people who visited the parks in 2018 to find a bit of solitude and enjoy the beautiful surroundings.

 We recently spent 6 months driving from Portland, Oregon to the Florida Keys and back again.
 We put over 20,000 miles on our Ford Bronco, spent over 120 of those nights in a tent sleeping under the stars, and had the opportunity to check out 26 of our National Parks along the way.
 And during our US road trip we learned a few lessons: